fossasia/mew/README.md

 * remove package+dependencies	(yum remove PACKAGE)

-###### mew is copyright material of Pokemon comapny used without permission but it is used as non pokemon so things can have same name and different pourpouse right ?
+###### mew is copyright material of Pokemon company used without permission but it is used as non pokemon so things can have same name and different pourpouse right ?